 After washing the mangoes properly, it’s time to get them peeled.
 Take a sharp knife that can slice the mango peels thickly from both sides.
 Try to peel it off without squeezing the fruit heavily.
 After the peeling part is over, you need to cut the mango into three vertical and horizontal sections.
 Then scoop that mango flesh in a bowl.

 Now it’s time for the processing!
 Get the bowl full of mango slices and take a little amount in a food processing jar.
 Remember not to stuff the processing jar wholly.
 Leave off some space in it to add water when needed.
 It’s because water helps to smooth the puree even better.

 Mash the mango with a potato masher instead of purifying it for chunkier mango puree, as that’s ideal for ten months older babies.
-It has a pretty basic tropical fruit flavor.
-To offer various textures and flavors to your infant, mix purée with other fruits, vegetables, fowl, oats, or full-fat yogurt.
+It has a pretty basic tropical fruit flavour.
+To offer various textures and flavours to your infant, mix purée with other fruits, vegetables, fowl, oats, or full-fat yogurt.